AuburnSounds/Dplug/README.md

 - v3.x.y (9th May 2016):
   * Audio Unit compatibility added, with both Cocoa and Carbon UI.
 What is still missing from AU: Audio Component API, sandboxing, v3.
 In other words it's on parity with IPlug but not JUCE.
   * The `release` tool is now much more friendly to use.
   * Special keys in `dub.json` are now expected in a `plugin.json` file next to dub.json.
 In the future it will be the place of autority for information about a plugin, for now this has to be duplicated in `buildPluginInfo()` override.
 An empty `plugin.json` is OK, defaults are in place.
+This file is consumed by the `release` tool.
   * The Wiki became a place to visit.
-  * no API guarantee yet.
-Do not expect things not to change.

 - v2.x.y: (6th January 2016)
-  * this is the next release, and API will break without notice
-  * supports VST for 32-bit and 64-bit, Windows and Mac
   * `release` tool now expects a VST or AU configuration, see the `distort` example for details
   * special `dub.json` key `CFBundleIdentifier` became `CFBundleIdentifierPrefix`, see how `distort` works to update your plugins dub.json
   * 10.6 compatibility dropped.